dwalker-va/self-assessment-assistant/README.md

 ```

 This will:
+1. Load your assessment template from the configured source
-1. Gather evidence from Jira and Confluence
+2. Gather evidence from Jira and Confluence
-2. Save detailed evidence files for reference
+3. Save detailed evidence files for reference
-3. Generate a self-assessment based on the evidence
+4. Generate a self-assessment based on the evidence
-4. Save all output to the `output/` directory
+5. Save all output to the `output/` directory

 ### Using Evidence Files Directly
 You can also use the tool just for evidence gathering: